Angela-Sin/PP1-Iceland/README.md

 ___

 # Features

   ## Existing Features

    * Navigation Bar
-      * The navigation bar is visible on all pages.
+      * The Navigation bar has a fixed position at the top of each page so that users have access to the menu at all times when scrolling through the content in all pages.
       * The navigation bar is fully responsive on all four pages.
-      * The navigation bar links to each of the four pages of the site: Home, About, Gallery and Contact Us
+      * The navigation bar links to each of the four pages of the site: Home, About, Gallery and Contact Us.
-      * All links active and fully responsive.

    * Footer
       * The footer is visible on all pages so that address and social media links are always available to the user.